rishshah/Pocket-Expense-Manager/README.md

 ## Bugs
 - Expense, transfer delete feature.
-- Keyboard should be gone when presed enter
 - Start amount reserve list item
 - Not allowing expense, transfers that make the balance negative